robwillisinfo/Invoke-EncryptionSimulator/README.md

 Invoke-EncryptionSimulator has the following capabilities:
 Recursively encrypt or decrypt the contents of a specified folder (AES)
 Optionally delete the original file(s) after encryption
+Optionally restore decrypted files to the original names
 Optionally cleanup old encrypted/decrypted files
 Built-in logging